-- 1/2 cup almond meal or almond flour (or sorghum flour for nut-free version)
+- ½ cup almond flour (or sorghum flour for nut-free)

 - 2 tablespoons arrowroot powder

-- Preheat oven to 400 degrees and lightly grease a muffin tin with canola oil.
+- Preheat oven to 375 degrees Fahrenheit and line a muffin tin with silicone baking cups or lightly grease a muffin tin with coconut oil or avocado oil.

-- In a medium sized mixing bowl, stir together the oat flour, sorghum flour, arrowroot powder, flaxseed, baking soda and salt until well combined.
+- To a large mixing bowl add the oat flour, almond flour, arrowroot powder, ground flaxseed, baking soda and salt and whisk until well combined.

-- To the mixing bowl, add the milk, maple syrup, apple sauce, vanilla and vinegar.
-Stir well to combine but do not over-mix.
+- To the mixing bowl, add the non-dairy milk, maple syrup, coconut oil, vanilla and vinegar.
+Whisk to combine.

 - Gently fold in the blueberries.

-- Bake for 20 minutes then remove from oven and allow to cool for 5-10 minutes before removing from the muffin pan.
-Place on wire cooling rack to completely cool before storing.
+- Bake for 10 minutes then without opening the oven door turn the oven to 350 degrees Fahrenheit and bake for an additional 10 minutes.
+Remove the muffin tin from oven and allow to cool completely (10-15 minutes) before removing the muffins from the baking cups.
+Place muffins on a wire cooling rack to completely cool before storing.

-- Enjoy immediately with a little vegan butter.
-Alternatively, you can store the muffins in an airtight container in the refrigerator for up to one week and in the freezer for up to 4 weeks.
+- Enjoy immediately.
+Store the muffins in an airtight container in the refrigerator for up to one week and in the freezer for up to four weeks.